jamespfennell/texcraft/docs/src/home.md

 Because Texcraft is a small project so far, we don't have significant documentation of each type.
 Right now we have:

-- The Texlang user guide, which is mostly a grounds-up _tutorial_ on how to use Texlang.
+- The Texlang user guide, which is mostly a ground-up _tutorial_ on how to use Texlang.
-    The goal is for it to be possible to read the user guide from [the starting introduction](texlang/introduction.md) through to the end.
+    The goal is for it to be possible to read the user guide from [the starting introduction](texlang/01-introduction.md) through to the end.
     But we also hope that you can jump into arbitrary sections that interest you, without having to slog through the prior chapters.